 10) Explain what is Speculative Execution?

-In Hadoop during Speculative Execution a certain number of duplicate tasks are launched.
-On different slave node, multiple copies of same map or reduce task can be executed using Speculative Execution.
-In simple words, if a particular drive is taking long time to complete a task, Hadoop will create a duplicate task on another disk.
-Disk that finish the task first are retained and disks that do not finish first are killed.
+In Hadoop during Speculative Execution, a certain number of duplicate tasks are launched.
+On a different slave node, multiple copies of the same map or reduce task can be executed using Speculative Execution.
+In simple words, if a particular drive is taking a long time to complete a task, Hadoop will create a duplicate task on another disk.
+A disk that finishes the task first is retained and disks that do not finish first are killed.

 11) Explain what are the basic parameters of a Mapper?